agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 Following our intuition with coinductive functions, the are three depth parameters ``k < m < n``, where the outer stream is of depth ``n``, and to pass checking the third clause should return the stream of depth at least ``k``.
 If the first inner ``fib`` is used with the depth ``k``, and the second ``fib`` is used with the depth ``m`` (note, that the smallest available depth for ``fib .tail`` is ``k``, hence ``fib`` must use something bigger, which is ``m``), then the size-preserving ``zipWith`` returns a stream of size ``k``, which is indeed what is required from it.
 Now we see that both recursive calls to ``fib`` are performed with depths ``k`` and ``m``, which are smaller than ``n``.
 Agda concludes that this function is terminating.

 Size preservation is tightly coupled with polarities.
-Given a function signature, all occurrences of *negative inductive* and *positive coinductive* variables are considered as input, and they serve as possible candidates for size preservation analysis.
-On the other hand, all *positive inductive* and *negative coinductive* variables are considered as output, and a function signature may be size-preserving precisely in them.
+Given a function signature, all occurrences of *inductive* datatypes located in *negative* positions and all occurrences of *coinductive* datatypes located in *positive* positions are considered as input, and they serve as possible candidates for size preservation analysis.
+On the other hand, all *positively occurring inductive* datatypes and *negatively occurring coinductive* datatypes are considered as output, and a function signature may be size-preserving precisely in them.
 For example, consider the following definition:

 ::